OUR TEAM

 <b>Martin Odoch</b><br/> HR & Admin Manager

-Martin Odoch is Lifeline's Senior Human Resources and Administrative Officer with experience in managing and implementing essential HR functions in different organizations.
+Martin is Lifeline's Senior Human Resources and Administrative Officer with experience in managing and implementing essential HR functions in different organizations.
 He is skilled at building and maintaining relationships, representing shared company values, and managing employees across all levels of an organization.
 Martin holds an MBA and Bachelor's Degree in Human Resource Management, both obtained from Makerere University Business School.

 -